robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 console.log('token_expires_at_this_time : ' + token_expires_at_this_time);
 ```

-Now that you have the token, the current time and the expires in time add these values to the EmailToken model in the database with Prisma.
+Now that you have the token, the current time and the expires in time, you add these values to the `EmailToken` model in the database with Prisma.
+The `id` on the `EmailToken` model is the `token`.

 ```ts
 const emailToken = await prisma.emailToken.create({